 Add ambience with lighting

-White kitchens have longevity – they suit most tastes, but can lack individual style.
-To put your own stamp on the room, install lighting that will make a fashion statement.
+White kitchen designs have longevity – they suit most tastes, but can lack individual style.
+To put your own stamp on the room, install kitchen lighting that will make a fashion statement.

 Always try to let in as much natural light into your kitchen as possible, but create drama with over-scaled or low-hanging pendant lights.
 Well placed lighting will add ambiance, especially for kitchens that include a dining area.